deatrich/doc-with-pandoc-markdown/setup-files.md

 But you can also add your own syntax highlighting rules and styles, which is what I have done.
-I introduced a new syntax highlighting mode for command-line sessions for Markdown documents which is named **console**.
+I introduced a new syntax highlighting mode for command-line sessions for Markdown documents which is named [*console*][console-syntax].

-Then *pandoc* consumes these 2 files and generates the new highlighting in target documents:
+Then *pandoc* consumes the following 2 files and generates the new highlighting in target documents:

 ```console
 $ pandoc ... --syntax-definition=console.xml --highlight-style=custom-highlight.theme ...